About STEF

 Stepping back onto the ice feels like coming home, a rediscovery of a part of myself I thought was lost forever.
 The sensation of gliding, with my blades cutting into the ice, brings me to life in a way I had forgotten.

-Today, I stand as a proud queer man within the vibrant 2SLGBTQIA+ community.
-I’m a husband, a father of a wonderful young boy, whom we officially adopted after being his foster parents for over four years.
 Through skating and the love of my family (my husband and my son), I reconnect with the little Stef, who was once full of life and promise.
 It gives me the strength to reinvent myself and embrace this second chance at life.

 Most importantly, I’ve learned to love and respect myself, something I once thought was impossible.